News and Tools for

 This may be a silly toy, but what does any of this have to do with our own lives?
 The Finger Trap Dilemma is actually a common metaphor used in Acceptance and Commitment Therapy (ACT) to illustrate an important point about our lives and what causes us to suffer.
 We can easily fall victim to a similar kind of trap in our own mind, and it can affect our lives in profound ways.
 As a species, we evolved to seek pleasure and avoid pain.
 That was a good thing for our ancestors because the kind of painful experiences that they most needed to avoid to survive were external physical threats, such as dangerous animals and poisonous plants.
 This strategy of avoidance made a lot of sense at the time because it helped to solve a serious problem: if I avoid this unpleasant and dangerous snake right now, I will not be bitten and die.

 However, our brains operate from that same principle in our modern lives more than we may realize, except the kind of pain we tend to avoid is much more internal in nature: our own uncomfortable body sensations, thoughts, and emotions.
-The paradox is that the attempted “solution” - to push these internal experiences away - does not solve a problem.
+The paradox is that the attempted “solution” – to push these internal experiences away – does not solve a problem.
 It creates one.
-When we experience uncomfortable feelings, like boredom, sadness, grief, anger, fear, or physical discomforts, our human tendency is to push these feelings away, to avoid them at all cost.
-The field of Acceptance and Commitment Therapy calls this “experiential avoidance” (Hayes and Smith, 2005).
+When we experience uncomfortable feelings, like boredom, sadness, grief, anger, fear, or physical discomforts, our human tendency is to push these feelings away, to avoid them at all costs.
+I recently came across an article discussing how casino sites UK players gravitate towards use similar tactics to draw people in, offering immersive experiences to keep them engaged and distract them from their everyday stresses.
+In a way, this constant escape can serve as a form of “experiential avoidance,” where external stimulation replaces the need to confront deeper issues.
 The trap is that often the more we try to push these unpleasant feelings away, the more they keep us from living the life that might be most meaningful to us.

 For example, if we distract ourselves from our emotional discomfort by surfing the web and playing video games because we don’t think we’re good enough to go after that new opportunity awaiting, we let those limiting beliefs stop us and never take the steps that would help us create more meaning in our lives.
 If we do everything we can to avoid feeling anxiety, we might also avoid those very activities and interactions that enrich our lives.
 If we push away our grief and sadness, we deprive ourselves of the healing that comes with turning towards these dark emotions, and we might isolate ourselves from meaningful connections in the process.